debops-contrib/debops-contrib/README.rst

 ``#debops`` IRC channel on FreeNode, or through the `mailing list
 <https://groups.io/g/debops>`_.

-When your role is ready you can ask `drybjed <https://github.com/drybjed>`_ if he can upload it to `Ansible Galaxy`_ under the debops-contrib username on `Ansible Galaxy`_.
+You should be able to import your role to `Ansible Galaxy`_ under the `debops-contrib <https://galaxy.ansible.com/debops-contrib/>`_ organization.
 The role would then be called ``debops-contrib.$your_role``.
 Remember to rename your role appropriately and generate a new README indicating its correct name.

 Example: debops-contrib.checkmk_server_

-DebOps contrib playbooks
+DebOps Contrib Playbooks
 ------------------------

 As for the official DebOps project, DebOps Contrib also has a repository